dayanfcosta/transaction-api/README.md

 - Maven
 - JUnit 5
 - AssertJ
-- A in-memory DB hand-writter for better controll of concurrency
+- A in-memory DB hand-writter for better control of concurrency

 ## Runing the application